appwrite/rfc/019-multi-storage-support.md

 Please describe the new library's potential API?
 Avoid using 3rd party libraries when possible, if required - explain why.
 -->
+There won't be any need for new supporting Libraries.

 ### Breaking Changes